kodi-community-addons/script.skin.helper.service/README.md

 | Window(Home).Property(SkinHelper.Music.SongCount) | Returns the number of songs for the selected artist or album |
 | Window(Home).Property(SkinHelper.Music.AlbumCount) | Returns the number of albums for the selected artist |

+Note: If you also want to have the Music Properties for your homescreen widgets, you need to set a Window Property "SkinHelper.WidgetContainer" with the ID of your widget container:
+For example in home.xml: <onload>SetProperty(SkinHelper.WidgetContainer,301)</onload>

 ________________________________________________________________________________________________________